Bangaram-class fast attack craft

-The Bangaram-class patrol vessels of the Indian Navy are designed for interdiction against fast moving surface vessels and for search-and-rescue operations in coastal areas and in the exclusive economic zone.
-They are named after Bangaram in Lakshadweep.
+The Bangaram-class fast attack crafts of the Indian Navy are designed for interdiction against fast moving surface vessels and for search-and-rescue operations in coastal areas and in the exclusive economic zone.'
+They are named after Bangaram in Lakshadweep and forms a part of the Naval Component of the Andaman and Nicobar Command.'

 The vessels are designed and built by Garden Reach Shipbuilders and Engineers.
-The diesel generators on board are supplied by Cummins India.
-The electronic equipment on board is from Bharat Electronics Limited, ECIL and Hindustan Aeronautics Limited.
+The ships of the class have an air-conditioning system supplied by ABB, switchboards from GEPC, diesel generator sets from Cummins India, living spaces designed by Godrej Group as well as a built-in RO (Reverse Osmosis) plant.
+The electronic equipment on board including satellite communication and global positioning systems is from Bharat Electronics Limited, ECIL and Hindustan Aeronautics Limited.

 Ships of the class

 INS Bangaram (T65) at the time of launching.